xipcraft/punerb.org/README.md

 # Website for the Pune Ruby User Group

 ### What is this website all about?

 Punerb.org is a reflection of the Ruby user community in Pune.

-It is a place where we promote the propagation and sharing of Ruby knowledge and skill.
+It is a place where we share relevant knowledge and propagate Ruby skill.

 ### The first rule about PuneRUG..
 Nah just kidding.
 Find us here: